 In 1946 A. D. de Groot published his PhD thesis around how chess masters interpret and solve chess problems.

-He found that the more expertise a person has in a particular area, the easier they find it to categorise and then solve problems because they have greater, deeper conceptual knowledge and understanding of principles and ideas.
+He found that the more expertise a person has in a particular area, the easier they find it to categorize and then solve problems because they have greater, deeper conceptual knowledge and understanding of principles and ideas.

 In 1981 Chi et al conducted research using Physics students in their first year and PhD candidates (Novices and Experts) to compare how they classified Physics tasks into different categories and found (naturally) that the Experts classified them differently from the Novices.